 Environmental/Ecosystem considerations

 Pacific ocean perch are benthic, continental slope (150-300 m depths) dwellers as adults, with a pelagic then inshore benthic juvenile stage (age 1 to 3) in the Gulf of Alaska (GOA) (Carlson and Haight 1976, Love et al. 2002, Rooper and Bolt 2005, Rooper et al. 2007, NPFMC 2010).
 Spawning occurs during winter and early spring, larvae are released in highly variable ocean conditions and settle to the benthos within 3-6 months (Love et al. 2002).
 The fecundity is a function of the food available (which itself is an indirect function of temperature via oceanographic conditions) and temperature-dependent metabolic rates (Love et al. 2002).
 These factors also affect the rate of embryonic development and the date of parturition (Love et al. 2002).
 The limited information available on temperature, zooplankton, and conditions of other marine species indicate average foraging and growing conditions for the zooplanktivorous Pacific Ocean Perch during 2020.
-Heat wave conditions occurred during 2020 but were not as severe as 2019 during the summer and fall in the GOA (Barbeaux et al. 2020).
+Heat wave conditions occurred during 2020 but were not as severe as 2019 during the summer and fall in the GOA (Watson 2020).
 Sea surface temperatures were about 1°C above normal in the western GOA and average in the eastern GOA during the 2020 summer (Alaska Center for Climate Assessment & Policy ACCAP, Thoman personal communication).
 Inside waters of the GOA were slightly more anomalously warm than offshore temperatures (ACCAP).
-Offshore of Kodiak, waters above the continental shelf along the GAK line remained anomalously warm (0.5°C) at 200-250 m depth in 2020 but cooler than 2019 (Danielsen and Hopcroft 2020).
+Offshore of Kodiak, waters above the continental shelf along the GAK line remained anomalously warm (0.5°C) at 200-250 m depth in 2020 but cooler than 2019 (Danielson and Hopcroft 2020).
 Along the GOA slope, the AFSC Longline Survey Subsurface Temperature Index indicates above average temperatures at the surface and at depth (250 m) in 2020 relative to the 2005-2019 time series and cooler temperatures in 2020 relative to 2019 (Siwicke personal communication).
-In the inside waters, Prince William Sound has remained warm since 2014 (Danielson 2020).
-However, for the inside waters of the eastern GOA, the top 20 m temperatures of Icy Strait in northern southeast Alaska during summer were slightly below average (8.8°C) in 2020 relative to the 23 year time series (1997-2019) (Fergusson 2020).
+In the inside waters, Prince William Sound has remained warm since 2014 (Campbell and McKinstry 2020).
+However, for the inside waters of the eastern GOA, the top 20 m temperatures of Icy Strait in northern southeast Alaska during summer were slightly below average (8.8°C) in 2020 relative to the 23 year time series (1997-2019) (Fergusson and Rogers 2020).
 It is reasonable to expect that the recent heat wave may impact age-0 rockfish in pelagic waters during a time when they are growing to a size that promotes over winter survival, however, it is unknown what this impact will be.
 Further, a recent study published on the U.S. West Coast suggests that the warming that occurred during 2014-2016 may have been beneficial for rockfish recruitment (Morgan et al. 2019).
 It is reasonable to expect that the current temperature condition would not adversely impact age-0 rockfish in pelagic waters during a time when they are growing to a size that promotes over winter survival.